Residency Program: Program Description

 Curriculum: CP-Only residents complete 13 months of structured clinical pathology rotations, with the remaining 23 months divided up amongst electives, research and acting directorships desired to support their career goals.

-Physician-Scientist Research Program (PSTP)
+Physician-Scientist Research Pathway

 Program Elements:

-Eligibility: The program is open to a limited number of individuals matching into the department’s Anatomic Pathology (AP-only), Anatomic and Neurological Pathology (AP/NP), Anatomic and Clinical Pathology (AP/CP) or Clinical Pathology (CP-only) residency program tracks.
-Candidates must submit a residency program application through the Electronic Residency Application System (ERAS) and be registered in the National Residency Matching Program (NRMP).
+Eligibility: The program is open to individuals that match into the department’s Anatomic Pathology (AP-only), Anatomic and Neurological Pathology (AP/NP), Anatomic and Clinical Pathology (AP/CP) or Clinical Pathology (CP-only) residency program tracks.
+Candidates must submit a residency program application through the Electronic Residency Application System (ERAS) and be registered in the National Residency Matching Program (NRMP).Holding a PhD degree (in addition to MD or DO) is not required for consideration.
+Individuals must remain on track to complete clinical training and remain in good standing as required by the American Board of Pathology for board eligibility in anatomic or clinical pathology, during the first three to four years of training.

 Contact Information: Associate Program Director (Clinical Pathology): William Phipps, MD (wphipps5@uw.edu)